Member Login

 The course is divided into four "years".
-The first year is for complete beginners.
-The lesson difficulty increases in a step by step way.
-The final year is advanced, with exercises designed to challenge experienced professionals.
+First year, called "Freshman Year" is for complete beginners, with lessons advancing step by step.
+The following years are for more experienced players.
 Whatever your level, you will find a starting point.

 Freshman Year

 This is the starting point for complete beginners.
-We assume that you have never played harmonica before, and that you have no previous experience with other instruments.
+I assume that you have never played harmonica before, and that you have no previous experience with other instruments.
 Begin with the 10 tunes lessons, then move to the blues ones.
-At the end of this year you will be able to play a range of tunes, as well as simple but effective blues improvisations.
+At the end of this year you will be able to play some tunes, as well as simple but effective blues improvisations.

 Tunes Blues